CloudBees CI is an enterprise-scale, flexible, governed continuous integration and continuous delivery automation engine.

 to open the Teams Dashboard, from which you can access and administer all team controllers you have the Team Admin permission on.

 If you have the Team Admin permission on several team controllers, you can filter the list using the Filter teams feature above your list of team controllers.
-If you see the the Blue Ocean/Pipelines Dashboard instead, you’ll most likely be in Pipeline-editing mode.
-Therefore, click Administration at the top-right of this Dashboard to open the Teams Dashboard.
+If you see the Blue Ocean/Pipelines Dashboard instead, you’ll most likely be in Pipeline-editing mode.
+Therefore, select Administration at the top-right of this Dashboard to open the Teams Dashboard.

 -

-On the Teams Dashboard page, click the "Administer Team" icon to the right of your team controller’s name (which is the team controller you set up ealier) to open the controller’s Team Administration page.
+icon to the right of your team controller’s name (which is the team controller you set up earlier) to open the controller’s Team Administration page.

 -